Faculty

 Depending on what type of student you are, you will be paid one of two ways:

-If you are a Stern MBA working as a Graduate Fellow, you will be paid via tuition remission according to the table below:
+If you are a Stern MBA working as a Graduate Fellow, you will be paid via tuition remission (or payroll if necessary) according to the table below:

 Estimated hours per week for 14 weeksEstimated Compensation

-Undergraduate Student Grader/Tutor: $18/student for graders, $18/hour for tutors
+Undergraduate Student Grader/Tutor: $18/hour for graders, $18/hour for tutors

 Students will need to review the Wasserman Center for Student Employment instructions to complete an "On-Campus Student Employment Application" and send this to Pauline Braz (pbraz@stern.nyu.edu) in Stern Human Resources.
 Pauline will then send the student instructions on entering hours worked in order to be paid upon submission of biweekly timesheets.
 Hiring managers will need to send a completed appointment form to Pauline Braz in Stern HR (pbraz@stern.nyu.edu).
 Managers will also need to approve the biweekly timesheets in Workday.